error-ismail/Order_tracking_screen/README.md

 How to run

-You need Node.js 18 or newer.
+You need Node.js 18

 bash
 npm install
 npm run dev

-Open the link shown in the terminal (usually http://localhost:5173).
-To see the mobile layout, open DevTools and pick a device that is 360 to 430 px wide.
+Open the link shown in the terminal (http://localhost:5173).

 Files
 src/OrderTracking.jsx: the whole screen (mock data, status logic, components and styles).